Business Manager Tony Sapienza

 Members elect a President, Vice President, Recording Secretary, Treasurer and eleven Executive Board members from among the ranks.
 These members oversee finances and financial decisions of the Local, and oversee the performance of committees within the Local.

-The Local is served by six paid staff.
+The Local is served by five paid staff.

 A Business Manager is elected by the membership.
 The Business Manager, an Assistant Business Manager and a Business Representative head negotiation committees at all represented companies, handle higher level grievances, advise and assist stewards, and oversee the daily functioning of the Local.